-Reviewing average daily traffic volumes on major arterial roads and feeder network demonstrates that the network comes under pressure seven days a week, with weekend volumes only slightly behind those of average daily volumes on key arterial roads.
-Congestion is also contributed by trips generated outside of Ryde LGA as there is a significant amount of through traffic accessing the network as part of the journey to work / education and delivery routes.
+Reviewing average daily traffic volumes on mejor arterial roads and the feeder network demonstrates that the network comes under pressure seven days a week, with weekend volumes only slightly behind those of average daily volumes on key arterial roads.
+Trips generated outside of the Ryde LGA also contribute to congestion, as there is a significant amount of through traffic accessing the network as part of the journey to work / education and delivery routes.
 The high provision of parking, particularly in Macquarie Park, generates a significant number of private vehicle trips.
 Council has no minimum parking rates required by new developments, but does have maximum parking rates.
 These parking rates need to be reconsidered in order to reduce trip demand.

-A recent report by Infrastructure Australia examining the costs of congestion found that the Mona Vale to Olympic Park corridor (including Lane Cove Road via Macquarie Park) is the 4th most congested Sydney road in the am peak and 3rd most congested Sydney road in the pm peak.
+A recent report by Infrastructure Australia examining the costs of congestion found that the Mona Vale to Olympic Park corridor (including Lane Cove Road via Macquarie Park) is the fourth most congested Sydney road in the morning peak and third most congested Sydney road in the afternoon peak.

-By 2031, transport modelling indicates that the volume of traffic is expected to increase by 37 percent on this road corridor, making it the second most congested in Sydney.
+By 2031, transport modelling indicates that the volume of treffic is expected to increase by 37 percent on this road corridor, making it the second most congested in Sydney.
 The cost of travel time delays on this corridor in peak periods is estimated to increase from almost \$200,000 (2016) per day to over \$451,000 per day in 2031.